 - reviews of the case plan, actions and achievement.

 Service providers coordinate the provision of permanency support services as part of a case plan that actively supports parents, family/kin and carers to achieve the child’s case plan goal.
-FACS and the service provider closely monitor progress toward achieving the child’s case plan goal.
+DCJ and the service provider closely monitor progress toward achieving the child’s case plan goal.

 Permanency Coordinators work collaboratively with service providers to identify, allocate and access appropriate packages and culturally appropriate services to meet case plan goals, they also facilitate exits from OOHC.
 Support packages are reviewed with service providers every 6 months to ensure that children and families achieve the permanency case plan goal.

 Transfer of case management responsibility occurs through existing referral pathways during the DCJ transitional period.
 Refer to Other case management functions – case management transfer.